mismaria/SubcellularLocationPrediction/README.md

 The final testing is performed on:
     1) 'blind.fasta.txt'

-Each file includes proteins sequences in fastaformat.
+Each file includes proteins sequences in fasta format.

 ## Further testing